zeroc-ice/ice-builder-visualstudio/README.md

 # Ice Builder for Visual Studio

 The Ice Builder for Visual Studio manages the compilation of Slice (`.ice`) files to C++ and C#.
-It automatically recompiles Slice files that have changed, keeps track of dependencies between Slice files to recompile dependent files, and removes generated files that have become obsolete.
+It compiles your Slice files with `slice2cpp` and `slice2cs`, and allows you to specify the parameters provided to these compilers.

-The Ice Builder for Visual Studio is compatible with Ice version 3.6.0 and later.
+The Ice Builder is a Visual Studio extension compatible with Visual Studio 2012, 2013 and 2015.
+It can also be used with MSBuild, independently of Visual Studio.
+An Ice installation with `slice2cpp` and `slice2cs` version 3.6.0 or higher is also required.

 (toc)

 ## Installation

-The Ice Builder for Visual Studio is available as a Visual Studio extension in the [Visual Studio Gallery](https://visualstudiogallery.msdn.microsoft.com/).
+The Ice Builder is available as a Visual Studio extension in the [Visual Studio Gallery](https://visualstudiogallery.msdn.microsoft.com/).

 If you build it from sources, simply double-click on `IceBuilder.vsix` to install the extension into Visual Studio.

+## Overview

+With the Ice Builder, you can add one or more Slice (`.ice`) file to a Visual Studio project.
+The Ice Builder will then compile these files by launching `slice2cpp` (for C++ project) or `slice2cs` (for C# projects).
+All the Slice files in a given project are compiled through a single Slice compiler invocation.

+The Ice Builder compiles and recompiles a Slice file as needed:
+- when the generated C++ or C# source files are missing or older than this Slice file
+- when the generated C++ or C# source files are older than a Slice file included directly or indirectly by this Slice file

+The Ice Builder checks whether Slice files need to be compiled or recompiled each time Visual Studio loads a project, and each time you build a project.
+Saving a Slice file also triggers the (re)compilation of this Slice file.
+And when you remove or rename a Slice file, the Ice Builder automatically removes the corresponding generated files.

 ## Migration from the Ice Add-in for Visual Studio